1st Year

 Your baby really needs you to:

-When you do these things, your baby learns to deal with her feelings of fear or insecurity.
+When you do these things, your baby learns to deal with their feelings of fear or insecurity.
 If you have a partner, remember you’re in this together.

 What’s It Like to Be 3 Months Old?